The-Marcy-Lab-School/react-express-auth/README.md

 #### Modifying / Adding New Migrations

 As you build your project, you will likely want to modify your tables.
-If this is the case, AVOID using the `migration:rollback` and instead create a new migration that modifies the table.
+If this is the case, AVOID using the `migration:rollback`.
+Instead, *create a new migration that modifies the table*.

 For example, the second migration file adds some timestamp columns to the existing `users` table.